 What a waste!
 This once-great American grocery company is now a shadow of its former self.
 The Great Atlantic & Pacific Tea Company still lives on in the Northeast, thankfully.
 It’s really a group of grocery store brands, including Waldbaum’s, Food Emporium, Super Fresh, Pathmark and A&P.

 Yes, it’s still publicly traded, and the stock, with ticker GAP, is on the NYSE.
-Sadly, it dumped its old Ann Page store brand.
+It dumped its old Ann Page store brand.
 And Bokar coffee is gone too, though its Eight O’Clock brand was spun off.
-But with a stock price at $23 this June 2008, it finally looks like this tired old brand is out of the danger zone.
-Good work Tengelmann Group (Tengelmann is the German grocery company that bought it).
+But with a stock price at $23 this June 2008, it finally looks like this tired old brand might be out of the danger zone.

 We believe there is very much residual brand goodwill in A&P, and it needs to be exploited.